 - Workshops and training to build skills and leadership

-- Promote inclusive language in the community and public space
+- Promote inclusive language in the community and public spaces

-- Provide tools to effectively address self & interpersonal stigma.
-Ex: Name It, Claim It, Stop It.
+- Provide tools to effectively address self and interpersonal stigma.
+Example: Name It, Claim It, Stop It.3

 - The Positive Perspectives Survey Report.
 2017.
 Available at: https://edgesuite.gskstatic.com/Viiv/viivhealthcare/pdf_files/master/main/positive-perspectives-survey-report-finalcompressed.pdf.
 Last accessed: January 2021